Caitlin Clark and Angel Reese hope to carry over college momentum to the WNBA

 The Fever taking Clark had been a foregone conclusion since she announced on Feb.
 29 she would turn pro.
 Nearly 17,000 tickets were claimed to watch the draft at Gainbridge Fieldhouse in Indianapolis, home to the Fever and the NBA's Indiana Pacers.

-The ticket site StubHub said they've already seen a huge surge in demand for tickets with overall sales for the Fever up 13 times last year's start.
-Indiana still hasn't released how many tickets its sold this season.
+The ticket site StubHub said it already has seen a huge surge in demand for tickets, with overall sales for the Fever up 13 times over last year's start.
+The team still hasn't said how many tickets it sold this season.

-Clark and Cameron Brink have said many times that it would be wrong not to honor those who came before them that helped paved the way.
+Clark and Cameron Brink, who went No. 2 to the Los Angeles Sparks, have said many times that it would be wrong not to honor those who came before them and helped paved the way.

-“I just want to continue the legacy of growing the sport, and I feel like I’ve said this a lot today, but we really have to look back at the women before us, and I know people keep saying this is a historic draft class but there were many, many talented draft classes before us,” she said.
+“I just want to continue the legacy of growing the sport, and I feel like I’ve said this a lot today, but we really have to look back at the women before us, and I know people keep saying this is a historic draft class, but there were many, many talented draft classes before us,” Clark said.

 “I just want to give my props to the Dawn Staleys, Sheryl Swoopes, Lisa Leslies because they are why I’m here, because I watched them growing up.
 I just hope that I can continue that legacy for younger girls.”